ronaldbosma/azure-integration-services-quickstart/README.md

 ![GitHub Actions Workflow Summary](images/github-actions-workflow-summary.png)

-The pipeline consists of three main jobs:
+The pipeline consists of the following jobs:

 - **Build, Verify and Package**: This job sets up the build environment, performs Bicep linting and packages the Function App and Logic App applications.
 - **Deploy to Azure**: This job provisions the Azure infrastructure and deploys the packaged applications to the created resources.
+- **Execute Integration Tests**: This job runs automated integration tests on the deployed resources to verify correct functionality.
+Tests are executed only when both API Management and the Application Infrastructure resources are included in the deployment, as these components are prerequisites for successful test execution.
 - **Clean Up Resources**: This job removes all deployed Azure resources.

   By default, cleanup runs automatically after deployment.
 This can be disabled via an input parameter when the workflow is triggered manually.